vkbo/novelWriter/docs/source/int_customise.rst

 .. versionadded:: 2.0
    The ``icontheme`` value was added to GUI themes.
 Make sure you set this value in existing custom themes.
-Otherwise it defaults to ``typicons_light``, which may not match your theme colour scheme.
 Otherwise, novelWriter will try to guess your icon theme, and may not pick the most suitable one.

 Gustom GUI and Icons Theme
 --------------------------

-A GUI theme conf file consists of the follwing settings:
+A GUI theme ``.conf`` file consists of the follwing settings:

 .. code-block:: cfg